VirtualBrainLab/Urchin/README.md

 ## Examples

-Head over to [Examples/basics](https://github.com/VirtualBrainLab/Urchin/tree/main/Examples/basics) to find many tutorials that introduce the functionality in Urchin.
+Head over to [urchin-examples/basics](https://github.com/VirtualBrainLab/urchin-examples/tree/colab/basics) to find tutorials that introduce the functionality in Urchin.

 To get you started, try running the code below to load the root brain model.